lucono/karma-test-explorer/docs/documentation.md

 Most times however, you will not need to set this config option at all as Karma Test Explorer will be able to automatically detect the right test framework in use by your project.
 Note also that specifying a framework value that is different from the one actually in use by your project will usually result in your tests not being successfully discovered.

 <a href="#contents"><img align="right" height="24" src="img/back-to-top.png"></a>

 ---

+## Testing Multiple Projects

+When multiple Karma or Angular projects are available in the workspace, either as a result of a multi-folder workspace or an Angular workspace with multiple projects, a folder :file_folder: button will be available on the Test view toolbar which can be used for selecting and loading any number of the projects for testing in the UI.
+The folder button is not available when there is only a single Karma or Angular project in the open VSCode workspace.

+---